svk014/kaggle-scraper/README.md

 #### Design details and considerations
 - Code is organised into services, controllers, and models.
+- All credentials are read from .env file.
 - Progress from each step is continuously saved, therefore the code can resume from last state in case of errors.
 - The input csv is split into multiple files, so that, if needed, multiple worker-threads can process csv files in parallel.
-- At a time, only 100 contacts are read and synced to Hubspot as Hubspot has a batch limit of 100 contacts.
+- At a time, only 100 contacts are read and synced to Hubspot as Hubspot has a batch limit of 100 contacts per API call.
 - Contacts upload to Hubspot are marked as synced in the DB.
 This makes the system resilient to duplication on failures.

 ### TODO